Devostated/SyncMuteControl/README.md

 * Launch the Reciever on the streaming PC
 ### 3.1 Advanced Settings
 * Set up a different button to mute.
 Check out the [Controller Layout](#controller-layout) below
+* Leave it empty to not bind any key

 ### 4. Setup mute
 * Open Discord settings